fadhilradh/fadhilradh/README.md

 # Hi there, I'm Fadhil 👋🏻
-I'm a software enthusiast.
-Creating and learning things for fun.
+I'm a software and computer enthusiast
-I currently work at Accenture Indonesia.

 ## Connect with Me